Comcast Corp. v. FCC

 Comcast Corp. v.
 FCC, 600 F.3d 642 (D.C.
-Cir., 2010), is a case at the United States Court of Appeals for the District of Columbia holding that the Federal Communications Commission (FCC) does not have ancillary jurisdiction over the content delivery choices of Internet service providers, under the language of the Communications Act of 1934.
+Cir., 2010),was a ruling by the United States Court of Appeals for the District of Columbia holding that the Federal Communications Commission (FCC) does not have ancillary jurisdiction over the content delivery choices of Internet service providers, under the language of the Communications Act of 1934.
 In so holding, the Court vacated a 2008 order issued by the FCC that asserted jurisdiction over network management policies and censured Comcast from interfering with its subscribers' use of peer-to-peer software.
 The case has been regarded as an important precedent on whether the FCC can regulate network neutrality.

 Background

 In 2007, several subscribers of Comcast's high-speed Internet service discovered that Comcast was interfering with their use of peer-to-peer networking applications, particularly BitTorrent.
 On behalf of users, the non-profit advocacy organizations Free Press and Public Knowledge filed a complaint with the FCC and claimed that such actions by an ISP ignored traditional network neutrality principles.
-The complaint stated that Comcast's actions violated the FCC Internet Policy Statement of 2008, particularly the statement's principle that “consumers are entitled to access the lawful Internet content of their choice... [and] to run applications and use services of their choice”.
+The complaint stated that Comcast's actions violated the FCC Internet Policy Statement of 2008, particularly the statement's principle that "consumers are entitled to access the lawful Internet content of their choice... [and] to run applications and use services of their choice".
 Comcast defended its interference with consumers' peer-to-peer programs as necessary to manage scarce network capacity.